-View the science behind the mechanism of action of DUPIXENT
+View the Science Behind the Unique Mechanism of Action of DUPIXENT

 DUPIXENT inhibits IL-4 and IL-13, cytokines that induce inflammatory responses and cell signaling that contribute to1,2: